AnimalConservation.

 Cotton Top Tamarins.

 One of the smallest primates, the cotton-top tamarin is easily recognized by the long, white sagittal crest extending from its forehead to its shoulders.
 The species is found in tropical forest edges and secondary forests in northwestern Colombia, where it is arboreal and diurnal.
 With only a few thousand remaining, these tiny monkeys are Critically Endangered due to extensive deforestation, and capture for the illegal pet trade.
-Wilstem is proud to house a breeding pair.
+Wilstem is proud to house a breeding pair and their babies.

 Asian Small Clawed Otters.